khushiisharmaa/TECHNOHACKS/README.md

 ## Introduction

-This project aims to perform data cleaning, calculate summary statistics, and create visualizations using histograms or bar charts for a given dataset.
+This aims to perform data cleaning, calculate summary statistics, and create visualizations using histograms or bar charts for a given dataset.
 The tasks are organized as follows:

 1. Task 1: Data Cleaning
    - Remove missing values from the dataset.